scripting/appServer/worknotes.md

+#### 8/15/23; 6:54:54 PM by DW

+New config setting, flTraceOnError.
+Defaults false.
+If true, when davehttp handles a request, it gives you a stack trace that seems pretty useless and it hides where the actual error is happening.
+You can turn it back on if you feel it is useful.

 #### 8/14/23; 11:39:18 AM by DW

 We need the option of storing pending confirmations in a database, not in memory.